Mamund Tehsil

-Mamund Tehsil (تحصیل ماموند) is a subdivision located in Bajaur District, Khyber Pakhtunkhwa, Pakistan.
-Mamund is the largest tehsil of district Bajaur.
+Mamund Tehsil (تحصیل ماموند) is an administrative subdivision (tehsil) of Bajaur District in Khyber Pakhtunkhwa Province, Pakistan.
+Mamund is the largest of Bajaur District's seven tehsils.

 History

 Bajaur was declared as a subdivision of the former Malakand Agency in 1960, and Mamund was established as a tehsil within the Bajaur subdivision.
 Bajaur was declared a Federally Administered Tribal Agency in December 1973.
-Mamund Subdivision joined Khyber Pakhtunkhwa on May 31, 2018 with the merger of the Federally Administered Tribal Areas.
+Mamund Tehsil joined Khyber Pakhtunkhwa on 31 May 2018 with the merger of the Federally Administered Tribal Areas.
 It was previously a tehsil before the FATA Interim Governance Regulation, 2018 was signed by President Mamnoon Hussain.
-With FATA's merger to Khyber Pakhtunkhwa, its status was upgraded to a subdivision.
+With FATA's merger to Khyber Pakhtunkhwa, its status was upgraded to a tehsil.